-Rules\Comments@ao.uscourts.gov
+To: Rules Comments@ao.uscourts.gov

-The following comments are submitted in response to the Invitation for Comment on Possible Issues Regarding Rule 30(b)(6).
+We submit the following comments in response the Advisory Committee on Civil Rules Rule 30(b)(6) Subcommittee's Invitation for Comment on Possible Issues Regarding Rule 30(b)(6).
+We appreciate the opportunity to offer our perspectives regarding the issues identified by the Subcommittee.

-None of the six (6) possible changes suggested by the Subcommittee would improve current practice under Rule 30(b)(6).
-A number of the proposed changes would introduce costly and time-consuming motion practice to address issues that the parties in a case can and do resolve without court intervention, thereby increasing the burden on an already overworked judiciary.
+In our view, none of the six (6) possible changes suggested by the Subcommittee would improve current practice under Rule 30(b)(6).
+A number of the proposed changes would introduce costly and time-consuming motion practice to address issues that the parties in a case can and do resolve without court intervention, thereby increasing the burdens on an already overworked judiciary.
 Others would encourage gamesmanship and similarly unproductive litigation behavior.
 Each incorporates a perspective that is too solicitous of the interests of organizational litigants at the expense of both individual litigants and broader judicial economy.

-Proceeding in this manner would represent a serious and troubling departure for the Civil Rules Advisory Committee, which has worked to issue carefullycalibrated rule changes that do not favor one set of litigants over another.
+Proceeding in this manner would represent a serious and troubling departure for the Civil Rules Advisory Committee, which has worked to issue carefully-calibrated rule changes that do not favor one set of litigants over another.

-I. Inclusion of Rule 30(b)(6) Among the Topics for Discussion at the Rule 26(f) Conference, and in the Report to the Court Under Rule 16
+I. Inclusion of Rule 30(b)(6) Among the Topics for Discussion at the Rule 26 (f) Conference, and in the Report to the Court Under Rule 16

-There should not be a reference to Rule 30(b)(6), either (1) among the topics to be discussed during the Rule 26(f) conference or (2) as part of the Rule 16 report to the court.
+We oppose including a specific reference to Rule 30(b)(6), either (1) among the topics to be discussed during the Rule 26(f) conference or (2) as part of the Rule 16 report to the court.